-Many Canadian travellers with an unstable health or medical condition are under the false impression that their travel medical insurance policy will cover them for treatment costs related to their pre-existing medical conditions while travelling.
+Many Canadian travellers with unstable health or medical conditions are under the false impression that their travel medical insurance policy will cover them for treatment costs related to their pre-existing medical conditions while travelling.

 This can have serious implications for travellers, as failing to meet your policy’s stability clause requirements is the second most common reason for having a travel insurance claim rejected1.

-This problem is particularly common among Canadian snowbirds, boomers and seniors who often have one or more pre-existing medical condition.
+This problem is particularly common among Canadian snowbirds, boomers and seniors who often have one or more pre-existing medical conditions.

 It’s essential for you to understand how stability clauses work, determine whether or not you meet the stability requirements of your policy and what your options are if you don’t meet these requirements.

-Individuals who don’t meet the stability clause requirements included in most standard travel insurance policies should strongly consider a personalized travel insurance policy that provides coverage for pre-existing medical conditions with NO stability period requirement.
+Individuals with pre-existing medical conditions – regardless of whether they are stable or not - should strongly consider protecting themselves with a "Personalized" travel insurance policy that provides coverage for pre-existing medical conditions with NO stability period requirement.